Skip to content

 Hotline (855) 940-6125

-Children and teenagers lack self-confidence.
-They are therefore much more inclined to develop an obsession with imaginary characters.
+Children and teenagers lack self-confidence, so they are much more inclined to develop an obsession with imaginary characters.
 They must have the Superman statues and the Batman costumes because they are still developing their identities.
-Adults who act in this way come across as stupid, infantile, and lacking in self-awareness.
+Adults who act this way may come across as silly, infantile, and lacking self-awareness.

 First-class Facilities & Amenities